About

 To enroll at Nova for 8th Graders:

-- Visit https://www.seattleschools.org/enroll/about-our-schools/school-choice/ to access PDF’s of the School Choice Form.
+• Visit Schools Choice to access PDF’s of the School Choice Form.

-To enroll at Nova for high school transfer students within Seattle Public Schools:
+To enroll at Nova as a 2024-25 high school transfer student within SPS:

-To enroll at Nova for high school transfer students as a non-resident:
+To enroll at Nova for high school as a non-resident, living outside Seattle city limits: